Rhinoplasty: Open vs. Closed

-- A rhinoplasty procedure involves cutting and/or shaving bone, and moving and reshaping cartilage.
+- A rhinoplasty procedure involves cutting and/or shaving bone and moving and reshaping the cartilage.
 Unfortunately, bone can regrow following a rhinoplasty procedure, and cartilage can droop, bend, and warp.
 These are the reasons that about 20% of all rhinoplasty surgeries are redone every year.

 - Skin thickness can dramatically affect results: very thick skin doesn’t contract as well as thinner skin, and may not shrink appropriately after corrections have been made in the underlying nasal structure.
 Very thin skin, on the other hand, contracts very well but has trouble hiding even tiny postop irregularities in bone or cartilage.